AZORES – The Trip

 The archipelago is between 37° – 38° 55′, the same as Lisbon.
 It has a tepid, oceanic, subtropical climate, with mild annual oscillations.
 Weather can vary in one day from bright sunny, to rainy and back to sunny.
 Daily maximum temperatures 15 – 25°C.

 Ferries between islands.
-With nine islands, traveling between them by ferry can be time consuming.
+With nine islands, travelling between them by ferry can be time-consuming.
 Exceptions are the Triangle Group – Faial, Pico, and São Jorge and the Western Group – Flores and Corvo, both with ferries year-round.
 Atlânticoline.

 SAO MIGUEL